19hours/sg-statutes/Acts/Companies Act.md

 [5/2004]

+[Act 36 of 2014 wef 03/01/2016]

-(1A) A company may have the objects of the company included in its memorandum.
+(1A) A company may have the objects of the company included in its constitution.

 [5/2004]

+[Act 36 of 2014 wef 03/01/2016]

-(1B) The memorandum or articles of association of a company may contain a provision restricting its capacity, rights, powers or privileges.
+(1B) The constitution of a company may contain a provision restricting its capacity, rights, powers or privileges.

 [5/2004]

+[Act 36 of 2014 wef 03/01/2016]

 [NZ, 1993, s.
 16]